fogus/spiel/pyramidenspiel/pungo/README.markdown

    can accomodate the total points in the pile

 Once movement points are spent, no more pyramids can be moved during that player's turn.
 When a player can no longer move she may then make a *controlled roll* of the die before the start of the next player's turn.

-## The controlled roll

-twist the die either to the left, right, or in one other direction.
-It doesn't matter which axis the 3rd kind of twist occurs, but it must happen the same way for both players for the entire game.

 Variations
 ==========